gbraad-docs/knowledge-base/various/quotes.md

 "Ceaseless change is the only constant thing in Nature." - John Candee Dean

 "To succeed in bringing a person to a certain place, you need to start by finding out where is in the first place."

+"If your heart is not right, no one cares about your skills"